Light Up Board Troubleshooting

 Having trouble with the Electric Paint Lamp Kit?
 Are the lights on your Light Up Board spinning?
 Does it not work as intended?
 This guide will help you troubleshoot the cause and solution if your Light Up Board is not working as intended.
 Please read each step carefully, as each detail counts!

 Electric Paint only conducts when dry.
 If it is not completely dry, it will not work.
 You can check that it is dry by gently touching the paint.
 If it feels tacky or smudges off on your finger, leave it to dry for a couple of minutes longer.
-Watching paint dry can be tiresome, so why not check out one of our blog posts or make posts in the meantime!

 If there isn’t any space to apply more Electric Paint, then there is another trick: Apply some Electric Paint to the edges of the sensors and the Electric Paint track.
 Wait for it to dry and try lighting your board up again.